-Overall, the mud water is safe without many side effects since the ingredient used are under safe limits and not high in dosage.
+Overall, the mud water is safe without any side effects since the ingredients used are under safe limits and not high in dosage.
 But, if your body is allergic to ingredients like Valerian root, mushroom, and others, you should probably avoid this.

 How Safe Is Mud Water?

 Most people can drink Mud water because the ingredients in it are usually safe when used as directed.

 This coffee substitute is classified as a food product rather than a dietary supplement, and it is free of common allergens and contains ingredients that are unlikely to conflict with drugs.

 And, like coffee, it does not contain a high/large amount of stimulants, so the risks of undesirable side effects are lower.